MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/other/live-ios-get-started-with-xsapi-source.md

 After signing a player in with XAL, your game should then create an `xbox_live_context` and pass the XAL user handle as a parameter.
 After that, the `xbox_live_context` should look and function the same as it does on any other platform.

-For more information about signing in a player by using XAL in an iOS game, see [Setting up Xcode targeting iOS](../xcode-ios-mp.md).
+For more information about signing in a player by using XAL in an iOS game, see [Setting up Xcode targeting iOS](../live-xcode-ios-mp.md).

 ### xboxservices.config

-The Xbox Live APIs for iOS rely on [xboxservices.config](../../vs-win10/xboxservices-config.md).
+The Xbox Live APIs for iOS rely on the `XboxServices.config` file; see [The XboxServices.config file for UWP games](../../vstudio-win10/live-xboxservices-config.md).
 On iOS, you can just add the config file to your project.

 ### Async library